 Courses are to be completed in consecutive semesters.
 The certificate earned represents the successful completion of all course requirements, however it is not the equivalent of a four-year undergraduate degree.
 Courses are offered for credit or non-credit; non-credit courses are not transferable to an undergraduate program of study.

 Curricula for both programs is overseen by CCS’s Transportation Design Department Chair, Paul Snyder.
 The program is managed by the Precollege and Continuing Studies Department Director, Jane Stewart.

 Two Available Tracks

 Clay modeling is an essential skill that allows OEMs to previsualize automotive designs in 3D before going into production.
 In the first semester, students will learn clay modeling skills creating a speed form.
 Students will continue polishing their skills creating a 1/4th scale clay model of a production vehicle orthographic drawings.
-During the second semester students will focus on the artistry of clay sculpting, interpreting automotive design sketches from the CCS Transportation Design department.
-Two courses required: ADTR 256 – Clay Modeling I (only available in the Fall semester) and ADTR 257 – Clay Modeling 2 (only available Winter Semester).
+During the second semester, students will focus on the artistry of clay sculpting, interpreting automotive design sketches from the CCS Transportation Design department.
+Two courses are required: ADTR 256 – Clay Modeling I (only available in the Fall semester) and ADTR 257 – Clay Modeling 2 (only available Winter Semester).